Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Experiments

 \subsection{Hyperparameters}

-We use two GIN Convolutional layers for the Internal GNN part in both proposed models.
+We use two GIN Convolutional layers for the Pattern Learning Local Count Learning component.
+We consider Linear transformations as readout layers in the previously mentioned components.
+Since we need to classify whether an edge should be present or not in a subgraph for counting a subpattern, we use Binary Cross-Entropy (BCE) loss for the pattern learning component.
+For the local counting and global counting components, we use Mean Absolute Error (MAE).
 For the models we have considered, as there can be paths of lengths more than 1 in the subgraph, $2$ \emph{GINConv} layers are sufficient to capture the information well.
-In the InsideOut model, we use $2$ \emph{GINConv} layers in the external part of the model as well.

 We use a learning rate of $1e-4$ and a batch size of $1.$ We also experimented with different hidden dimensions for the node embeddings and obtained the best results when we used $4$ as a hidden dimension size.
-The ablation studies have been mentioned in Section \ref{sec:ablation}.
 The experiments were conducted using an NVIDIA A100 40GB GPU.
+The source code of the implementation is available at this \href{https://github.com/Roy-Shubhajit/InSig-GNN}{\faGithub\ Github Link}.